sybrew/the-seo-framework/readme.txt

 TODO update wp rocket's compat file... ugh, redundant TODO test all compat files...

-TODO the get_locale() call for get_input_guidelines() doesn't work on the admin-side.
-As such, it'll create an irregular experience.
-Add a filter with the post ID, and modify it via the WPML and Polylang compat files?

 TODO revise plugin setup guide:
 1. Canonical scheme selection is no longer required as our detection is rigid (edge case: unless someone defines `WP_HOME` with scheme irrelevance and without forced http->https redirection).
 1. The Schema logo is no longer required to be square,